hcarnes/hcarnes.github.io/_posts/2018-08-14-git_subtree.markdown

 `git subtree push --prefix greenthumb-client/ heroku-frontend master`

-Next, I created a new Heroku repo for the client and pushed it the remote.
+Next, I created a new Heroku repo for the backend and pushed it the remote.

 `heroku create greenthumb-gardens-backend --remote heroku-backend`

-Next, I pushed the repo.
+Next, I pushed the repo to the instance of the Heroku application.
 `git push heroku-backend heroku:master`

 # Getting ready for production